sigp/lighthouse/book/src/run_a_node.md

 > Note: Each execution engine has its own flags for configuring the engine API and JWT secret to connect to a beacon node.
 Please consult the relevant page of your execution engine as above for the required flags.

 Once the execution client is up, just let it continue running.
-The execution cient will start syncing when it connects to a beacon node.
-Depending on the excecution client and computer hardware specifications, syncing can take from a few hours to a few days.
-You can safely proceed to Step 3 to setup a beacon node while the execution client is still syncing.
+The execution client will start syncing when it connects to a beacon node.
+Depending on the execution client and computer hardware specifications, syncing can take from a few hours to a few days.
+You can safely proceed to Step 3 to set up a beacon node while the execution client is still syncing.

 ## Step 3: Set up a beacon node using Lighthouse

-Next, we will setup a beacon node.
-Use the following command to start a beacon node that connects to your execution node:
+In this step, we will set up a beacon node.
+Use the following command to start a beacon node that connects to the execution node:

 ### Staking